 This feud is nothing more than an attempt to throw us off the track.
 The good news is Trump has no more that 12 months remaining in the White house. ... http://lstrn.us/2tfWVzi

-For some time now I have been concerned about the consolidation of our industries and in what may be the result.
+For some time I have been concerned about the consolidation of industries and in what may result.
 An obvious one is competition will decrease with prices rising as perhaps quality deteriorates.
-This potential decrease in quality can be partially offset by competition coming from overseas.
-This seems logical.
+This decrease in quality can be partially offset by competition coming from overseas.

 The recent reduction in corporate tax rates brings to light a bigger, riskier problem for the country.
 BLACKMAIL BY CORPORATIONS.

-As Industries consolidate we become more dependent on fewer entities for job creation and economic growth.
-With more dependence, comes more power to these large entities.
-Power to control wages.
-Power to control their taxes.
-Power to control our politicians.
-With control over our politicians they control our laws.
+As Industries consolidate we become more dependent on fewer entities for job creation and growth.
+With more dependence, comes more power to these entities.
+Power to control wages, taxes even our politicians.
+With control over politicians they control our laws.
 They could become so powerful they could end up controlling their own tax rates.

-Someone will argue that before this happens government will step in to assure corporate tax rates remain high enough so the average citizen will retain their high standard of living that we have grown accustomed to.
+Some say government will, before this happens, step in to assure corporate tax rates remain high enough so the average citizen will retain their high standard of living.
 I am not convinced.

 Another result of lowering corporate tax rates is wealthier individuals will use corporations as a tax planning tool.
-If you own a corporation you can effectively lower your tax rate to 20% and build wealth that much faster.
-When you need personal income you can declare a dividend and transfer funds to your personal account.
+By owning a corporation one can effectively lower his tax rate to 20% and build wealth that much faster.
+When you need personal income you declare a dividend and transfer funds to your personal account.